 Docents are trained teaching guides who lead school and adult groups on Museum tours, and take the Museum on Wheels programs to schools and adult groups around the county.
 A six-month comprehensive course in natural history begins mid-September and continues through the end of March.
 A two-year commitment, monthly meetings, and 10 hours of continuing education each year are expected.
 We are currently accepting applications for 2017.

 Canyoneers have been leading guided nature hikes throughout San Diego County since 1972.
 They receive a comprehensive class taught by our scientists and local experts on the natural history of the San Diego region.
-A ten-week training course in natural history begins the first Saturday after Labor Day and continues through the first of November.
+The ten-week training begins the first Saturday after Labor Day and continues through mid-November.
 A commitment to lead six hikes a year for a peiord of two years is expected.
 We are currently accepting applications for 2017.

 Museum Whalers provide naturalist interpretation December–October on whale-watching cruises.
 An 8-session training course begins the first week in October and continues through the first week in December.
 A minimum of three cruises per month (including one weekend cruise) during the whale-watching season is expected.
 There will be no class this coming Fall.
 Please try again next year.

 Gain valuable work experience and/or earn college credit working with children Pre-K through Grade 6 in a fun, camp setting.
 Camps are held during winter and spring breaks and over the summer.
 Volunteers must be age 16 or older.